Efficient Equilibrium Computation in Symmetric First-Price Auctions: Abstract

 \section{Abstract}

 We study the complexity of computing Bayes-Nash equilibria in single-item first-price auctions.
-We present the first \emph{efficient} algorithms for the problem, when the bidders' values for the item are independently drawn from the same continuous distribution, under both established variants of continuous and finite bidding sets.
+We present the first \emph{efficient} algorithms for the problem, when the bidders' values for the item are independently drawn from the same continuous distribution.
 More precisely, we design polynomial-time algorithms for the white-box model, where the distribution is provided directly as part of the input, and query-efficient algorithms for the black-box model, where the distribution is accessed via oracle calls.
 Our results settle the computational complexity of the problem for bidders with i.i.d.\ values.